3 Financial Strategies for the Unemployed

 Tax Credits

-If your income is much less this year than years past, and you are usually able to claim some tax credits, then those credits might go unused this year if you can’t generate taxable income from somewhere.
+If your income is much less this year than in years past, and you can usually claim some tax credits, those credits might go unused this year if you can’t generate taxable income from somewhere.

 For example, if you were making $60,000 a year and were able to cancel the majority of your tax bill with tax credits such as education credits or the Child Tax Credit, then you may not be eligible to claim those credits if you have little or no income for the year.